-- (a) "Administrator" means the Executive Compensation and Management Development Committee ("ECMDC"), or such other committee(s) or officer(s) duly appointed by the Board or the ECMDC to administer the Plan or delegated limited authority to perform administrative actions under the Plan, and having such powers as shall be specified by the Board or the ECMDC; provided, however, that at any time the Board may serve as the Administrator in lieu of or in addition to the ECMDC or such other committee(s) or officer(s) to whom administrative authority has been delegated.
+(a) "Administrator" means the Executive Compensation and Management Development Committee ("ECMDC"), or such other committee(s) or officer(s) duly appointed by the Board or the ECMDC to administer the Plan or delegated limited authority to perform administrative actions under the Plan, and having such powers as shall be specified by the Board or the ECMDC; provided, however, that at any time the Board may serve as the Administrator in lieu of or in addition to the ECMDC or such other committee(s) or officer(s) to whom administrative authority has been delegated.
 With respect to any Award to which Section 16 of the Exchange Act applies, the Administrator shall be a committee consisting of two or more directors each of whom is, to the extent required by Rule 16b-3 of the Exchange Act, a "non-employee director" as defined in Rule 16b-3 of the Exchange Act and to the extent required by the rules of the national securities exchange that is the principal trading market for the Common Stock an "independent director."
-Any member of the Administrator who does not meet the foregoing requirements shall abstain from any decision regarding an Award intended to comply with Rule 16b-3 of the Exchange Act and shall not be considered a member of the Administrator to the extent required to comply with Rule 16b-3 of the Exchange Act or the rules of the national securities exchange that is the principal trading market for the Common Stock. - (b) "Affiliate" means any entity, whether previously, now or hereafter existing, in which Price Group, directly or indirectly, at the relevant time has a proprietary interest by reason of stock ownership or otherwise (including, but not limited to, joint ventures, limited liability companies, and partnerships) or any entity that provides services to Price Group or a subsidiary or affiliated entity of Price Group; provided, however, that solely for purposes of determining whether a Participant has a Termination of Service that is a "separation from service" within the meaning of section 409A of the Code, an "Affiliate" of a corporation or other entity means all other entities with which such corporation or other entity would be considered a single employer under Sections 414(b) or 414(c) of the Code. - (c) "Award" means any Stock Option, Stock Appreciation Right, stock award, stock unit, Performance Share, Performance Unit, and/or Other Stock-Based Award, whether granted under this Plan or any Prior Plan. - (d) "Award Agreement" means the written document(s) establishing the grant of an Award to an Eligible Individual in such form and delivered by such means as the Administrator or its designee may establish from time to time, including an electronic writing acceptable to the Administrator, that sets out the grant and terms of an Award and including any notice, addendum or supplement thereto, memorializing the terms and conditions of an Award granted pursuant to the Plan and which shall incorporate the terms of the Plan. - (e) "Board" means the Board of Directors of Price Group.
+Any member of the Administrator who does not meet the foregoing requirements shall abstain from any decision regarding an Award intended to comply with Rule 16b-3 of the Exchange Act and shall not be considered a member of the Administrator to the extent required to comply with Rule 16b-3 of the Exchange Act or the rules of the national securities exchange Act and shall not be considered a member of the Administrator to the extent required to comply with Rule 16b-3 of the Exchange Act or the rules of the national securities exchange Act and shall not be considered a member of the Administrator to the extent required to comply with Rule 16b-3 of the Exchange Act or the rules of the national securities exchange that is the principal trading market for the Common Stock.

+(b) "Affiliate" means any entity, whether previously, now or hereafter existing, in which Price Group, directly or indirectly, at the relevant time has a proprietary interest by reason of stock ownership or otherwise (including, but not limited to, joint ventures, limited liability companies, and partnerships) or any entity that provides services to Price Group or a subsidiary or affiliated entity of Price Group; provided, however, that solely for purposes of determining whether a Participant has a Termination of Service that is a "separation from service" within the meaning of section 409A of the Code, an "Affiliate" of a corporation or other entity means all other entities with which such corporation or other entity would be considered a single employer under Sections 414(b) or 414(c) of the Code.

+(c) "Award" means any Stock Option, Stock Appreciation Right, stock award, stock unit, Performance Share, Performance Unit, and/or Other Stock-Based Award, whether granted under this Plan or any Prior Plan.

+(d) "Award Agreement" means the written document(s) establishing the grant of an Award to an Eligible Individual in such form and delivered by such means as the Administrator or its designee may establish from time to time, including an electronic writing acceptable to the Administrator, that sets out the grant and terms of an Award and including any notice, addendum or supplement thereto, memorializing the terms and conditions of an Award granted pursuant to the Plan and which shall incorporate the terms of the Plan.

+(e) "Board" means the Board of Directors of Price Group.